 PRACTICE TIP

-Go through books and speeches to find out which key words are used to shape the argument.
-Then go through your own arguments and try to find which key words you can use to shape your argument.
+Go through books and speeches to find out which keywords are used to shape the argument.
+Then go through your own arguments and try to find which keywords you can use to shape your argument.